alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

 ### Terraform Validate
 - Checks for errors in the configuration files

+### Terraform Get
+- Downloads modules from the registry

+### Terraform Refresh
+- Refreshes the state of the infrastructure

 ### Terraform Plan
 - Preview changes to infrastructure without applying them
 - Shows what changes will be made